Division 10-50.100:

 Freestanding Sign

 1. Purpose.
-This section establishes additional sign regulations for the Downtown Historic District.
-Refer to Division 10-30.30, Heritage Preservation.
+This section establishes additional Sign regulations for the Downtown Overlay Zone.
+Refer to Division 10-40.50, Overlay Zones.

 2. Applicability.

 a.
-The Downtown Historic District applies to all properties located within the T6 transect zone (refer to Section 10-40.40.100, T6 Downtown (T6) Standards) and the area bounded by the east side of Humphreys Street to the west side of Verde Street, and by the north side of Route 66 to the south side of Cherry Avenue, including portions of Flagstaff Townsite and Railroad Addition Subdivisions.
-The Downtown Historic District is mapped on Map 10-90.30.030 (Downtown Historic District Overlay Zone Map), in Division 10-90.30 (Overlay Maps).
+The Downtown Overlay Zone applies to all properties located within the T6 transect zone (refer to Section 10-40.40.100, T6 Downtown (T6) Standards) and the area bounded by the east side of Humphreys Street to the west side of Verde Street, and by the north side of Route 66 to the south side of Cherry Avenue, including portions of Flagstaff Townsite and Railroad Addition Subdivisions.
+The Downtown Overlay Zone is mapped on Map 10-90.30.030 (Downtown Historic District Overlay Zone Map), in Division 10-90.30 (Overlay Maps).

 b.
-The standards provided in this section for the Downtown Historic District shall be applied in addition to the standards and requirements otherwise established in this division.
+The standards provided in this section for the Downtown Overlay Zone shall be applied in addition to the standards and requirements otherwise established in this division.

 3. Permits.
-All applications for sign permits for signs to be located in the Downtown Historic District shall follow the sign permitting requirements and procedures established in Section 10-20.40.120, Sign Permit – Permanent Signs, except that the Heritage Preservation Commission or Heritage Preservation Officer shall also review the sign permit application following the procedures established in Division 10-30.30, Heritage Preservation.
+All applications for Sign Permits located in the Downtown Overlay Zone shall follow the Sign permitting requirements and procedures established in Section 10-20.40.120, Sign Permit – Permanent Signs, except that the Heritage Preservation Commission or Heritage Preservation Officer shall also review the Sign permit application following the procedures established in Division 10-30.30, Heritage Preservation.

 4. Design Standards.
-Signs within the Downtown Historic District shall comply with the standards and requirements established in subsections (A)(4) and (A)(5) of this section applicable to the Flagstaff Central District as well as the Development Design Standards and Guidelines for this district established in the Design Handbook for Downtown Flagstaff (1997).
+Signs within the Downtown Overlay Zone shall comply with the standards and requirements of this section applicable to the Flagstaff Central District as well as the standards identified below.
+The Development Design Standards and Guidelines for this district established in the Design Handbook for Downtown Flagstaff (1997) shall be used for clarification purposes only.

-a.
-Feather vertical banners are prohibited in the Downtown Historic District.
+d.
+Feather vertical banners are prohibited in the Downtown Overlay Zone.

 C. Reserved for Future Use.